 Guest books are another fun way to create a personalized decor moment at your wedding.
 To mix things up, look for unique and specialized options that go beyond the traditional book format.
 Perfect for the puzzle-loving couple, this wooden version comes with the option to add a customized box and a sign to remind guests to fill out a puzzle piece before they leave.

-Price at time of publish: $90 for 12 puzzles umber with box
+Price at time of publish: $50 for 12 puzzle pieces

 Consider the venue

-The first and most important thing to consider when shopping for wedding decor is your venue and consider whether or not you are starting with a blank slate, Padalecki explains.
-Find out what's available at the site before you start shopping “Some venues feature massive chandeliers, so you don’t need to pay for hanging festoon lights or add tons of uplighting, while other venues offer an empty ballroom that is perfect for transforming in any way," she adds.
+The first and most important thing to consider when shopping for wedding decor is your venue.
+Consider whether or not you are starting with a blank slate, Padalecki explains.
+Find out what's available at the site before you start shopping.
+“Some venues feature massive chandeliers, so you don’t need to pay for hanging festoon lights or add tons of uplighting, while other venues offer an empty ballroom that is perfect for transforming in any way," she adds.